Skip to main content

 AI-generated illustration of a worried college student on the phone.

 College students are being targeted in a new scam that lures them in with the promise of tickets to sports or concert events and leaves them empty-handed.
-The university’s Division of Public Safety has urged everyone to be cautious and protect themselves from identity theft and fraud.
+If you fall for their tricks, the scammers not only get your money but they also steal your identity.
+The university’s Division of Public Safety has urged everyone to be cautious and protect themselves from this growing scam.

 How The Scam Works

-GroupMe is a common messaging service that scammers are targeting, but this scam can be pulled off from any social media or chat service.
+Scammers pretend to be college students selling tickets on GroupMe, a messaging service—like WhatsApp or Telegram—which they use to target students.
+However, please note that this scam can be pulled off from any social media or chat service.

 Protect Yourself

-Don’t go through third parties (individual people) to purchase things online.
+Don’t purchase things online from people who advertise on social media or messaging apps.
 It’s much too easy for scammers to pretend to be someone they’re not and offer goods that they don’t have.

-If you’ve been scammed and have lost money, or handed over your personal information, you should take steps recommended by the Federal Trade Commission.
+In the event that you’ve been scammed and have lost money, or accidentally handed over your personal information to a cybercriminal, take the steps recommended by the Federal Trade Commission to report the crime and minimize the damage.

 Tags